basem909/Crypto-Exchange/README.md

 ## Crypto Exchange
 - This projects provides the essential data about the top 100 crypto currencies
-- It fetches the data fro coingeko database and shows it on screen.
+- It fetches the data from coingeko database and shows it on screen.
 - By clicking on details button it takes the user to further details page

 ## Built With